Dead Man: Soundtrack

+Themes and analysis

 Cultural allusions

 The film contains many references to William Blake's poetry.
 Xebeche, aka Nobody, recites from several Blake poems, including Auguries of Innocence, The Marriage of Heaven and Hell, and The Everlasting Gospel.
 When bounty hunter Cole warns his companions against drinking from standing water, it references the Proverb of Hell (from the aforementioned Marriage), "Expect poison from standing water".
 Thel's name is also a reference to Blake's The Book of Thel.

 The scenes with Thel culminating in the bedroom murder scene visually enact Blake's poem, "The Sick Rose": "O rose, thou art sick. / The invisible worm, / That flies in the night / In the howling storm: / Has found out thy bed / Of crimson joy: / And his dark secret love / Does thy life destroy."
 The film's soundtrack album and promotional music video also features Depp reciting passages from Blake's poetry to music Neil Young composed for the film.

 Although the film is set in the 19th century, Jarmusch included a number of references to 20th century American culture.
 Benmont Tench, the man at the campsite played by Jared Harris, is named after Benmont Tench, keyboardist for Tom Petty and the Heartbreakers.
 Billy Bob Thornton's character, Big George Drakoulias, is named for record producer George Drakoulias.
 The name of Mitchum's character is a reference to rock producer Jim Dickinson.

 The marshals chasing Blake are named Lee Hazlewood and Marvin Throne-berry, after Lee Hazlewood and Marv Throneberry, and also an allusion to the American actor Lee Marvin.
 Nobody's name ("He Who Talks Loud, Saying Nothing") is a reference to the James Brown song "Talkin' Loud and Sayin' Nothing".
 Michael Wincott's character is shown in possession of a teddy bear.
 Also, when asked his name, Xebeche answers, "My name is Nobody."
 My Name Is Nobody was an Italian Western film from 1973 starring Henry Fonda and Terence Hill, and the clever answer of Ulysses to Polyphemus when asked the same question.